 Purpose

-To explain to our school community the processes and procedures Example School will use when planning and conducting camps, excursions and adventure activities for students.
+To explain to our school community the processes and Hazelwood North Primary School will use when planning and conducting camps, excursions and adventure activities for students.

 Scope

-This policy applies to all camps and excursions organised by Example School.
-This policy also applies to adventure activities organised by Example School, regardless of whether or not they take place on or off school grounds, and to school sleep-overs [NOTE: delete school sleep-overs if they do not occur at your school].
+This policy applies to all camps and excursions organised by Hazelwood North Primary School.
+This policy also applies to adventure activities organised by Hazelwood North Primary School, regardless of whether or not they take place on or off school grounds, and to school sleep-overs.

 This policy is intended to complement the Department’s policy and guidelines on excursions, camps and adventure activities which all Victorian government schools are required to follow.
-Example School will follow both this policy, as well as the Department’s policy and guidelines when planning for and conducting camps and excursions.
+Hazelwood North Primary School will follow both this policy, as well as the Department’s policy and guidelines when planning for and conducting camps and excursions.

 This policy does not apply to student workplace learning or intercampus travel.